mali-arslan/books4tretton37/README.md

 ### Alternative 2

 - Install scala: https://www.scala-lang.org/download/
-- To run tests, n the root of the repo:
+- To run tests, in the root of the repo:
   ```bash
   sbt test
   ```